gelecekbilimde/backend/CONTRIBUTING.md

 - **Detailed Feedback**: When identifying issues, provide a detailed explanation of the problem and, if possible, suggest resources for the contributor to learn from or reference.
     - Example: "This method could be optimized for performance.
 Consider reviewing the Java Streams documentation here."
 - **Resource Sharing**: If you know of articles, documentation, or examples that can help the contributor improve their code, share them in your review comments.

+## Code Cleanliness

+To maintain clean and understandable code, we encourage the following practices:

+### Avoiding TODO Comments

+Instead of leaving TODO comments in the codebase, consider converting them into GitHub issues.
+This helps in tracking and managing tasks more effectively.
+Once an issue is created, you can discuss and prioritize it accordingly.
+After addressing the issue, you can close it, ensuring that our code remains free of unnecessary TODOs.

+### Minimal Use of Comments

+We aim for self-explanatory code that minimizes the need for comments.
+Instead of explaining what the code does, focus on writing code that is clear and expressive.
+Comments should be used sparingly and only when necessary to explain why certain decisions were made or to clarify complex logic.

+By adhering to these practices, we can maintain a cleaner and more maintainable codebase.

 ## Java Spring Boot Coding Guidelines